dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 ### Configuration

 In order to use streams you need to enable stream providers via configuration.
-You can read morea about stream providers [here](http://dotnet.github.io/orleans/Orleans-Streams/Stream-Providers).
+You can read more about stream providers [here](http://dotnet.github.io/orleans/Orleans-Streams/Stream-Providers).
 Sample stream providers configuration:

 ``` xml
 <OrleansConfiguration xmlns="urn:orleans">